dolittle/DotNET.Applications/Documentation/Backend/concepts_and_value_objects.md

 so on.
 Replacing a primitive with a type allows us to capture that while not all strings are telephone numbers, all telephone numbers can be expressed as strings.

-## Value Objects in doLittle
+## Value Objects in Dolittle

-Value object **MUST** be treated as immutable after creation and initial population.  doLittle does not enforce immutability, primarily as a concession to serialization and testing concerns.
+Value object **MUST** be treated as immutable after creation and initial population.
+Dolittle does not enforce immutability, primarily as a concession to serialization and testing concerns.
 However, it is imperative that you do not alter any properties of a value object.
 Instead, you should always create and return a new instance.
 Altering the properties of a Value Object will change the results of equality comparisons and the result of *GetHashCode()*.

-doLittle provides two different artifacts to support the creation of objects with value-identity semantics.
+Dolittle provides two different artifacts to support the creation of objects with value-identity semantics.

 ## ConceptAs<T>